perma-id/w3id.org/gizmo/readme.md

 Graph-Based Visualizations of Ontologies – GizMO

 Abstract.
 Visualizations can facilitate the development, exploration, communication, and sense-making of ontologies.
-Suitable visualizations,however, are highly dependent on individual use cases and targeted user groups.
+Suitable visualizations, however, are highly dependent on individual use cases and targeted user groups.
 In this demo, we present a methodology that enables customizable definitions for ontology visualizations.
 We showcase its applicability by introducing GizMO, a representation model for